ELIXIR-IIB-training/site/pages/training_courses/2025-11-25-scRNA_seq_Workshop_Rome.md

 Sapienza University of Rome [google link](https://maps.app.goo.gl/MCnUBWRy8qeaQXqj9) P.le Aldo Moro, 5
 00195 Rome, Italy
 <br>

 ### Fee

-The course does not include any fee.
-Participants are expected to pay their own travel and accomodation costs (if any).
+The course is free of charge.
+Participants are expected to cover their own travel and accomodation expenses (if any).
 <br>

 ### Selection